-On October 29, 2012 Hurricane Sandy caused heavy devastation to New York's shoreline communities (including Coney Island).
-"Sand in My Shoes -- A Coney Island Journal" preserves some of the artistic legacy of the permanent outdoor museum of popular culture that is Coney Island, much of which has been irrevocably altered by the storm surge.
-"Sand in My Shoes - A Coney Island Journal" is a record of that legacy in its pre-storm incarnation, and the new Second Edition preserves all of the photographs in the first edition, now of archival value.
+Note: "Sand in My Shoes -- A Coney Island Journal" preserves some of the artistic legacy of the permanent outdoor museum of popular culture that is Coney Island, some of which was irrevocably altered by the storm surge of Hurricane Sandy in October 2012, devastating New York's shoreline (including Coney Island).
+The Second Edition preserves all of the photographs in the first edition, now of archival value.